acgetchell/mundus-atrox/src/background/neverwinter.md

 ## Military

-- The *Lord Commandant of the Crusaders* and the *First Air Lord of the Armada* answer to the *Lords Temporal*.
+- The *Commandant of the Crusaders* and the *First Air Lord of the Armada* answer to the *Lords Temporal*.

 ## Layout